davidswelt/wolvesandsheep/README.md

 Do not rely on any private field or function, or anything that is not documented.
 You cannot extend (or change) the “was” package – it will be removed from your .jar file.

+Running the environment
+===

+You can run Wolves and Sheep with a graphical user interface to observe the players.
+The player classes that it runs with are configured via the program's "Arguments", which, in NetBeans, are set in Run -> Set Project Configuration -> Customize -> Run Category.

+In the following, we show the possible options and some examples (see below for the Netbeans example).

+Usage: java -jar WolvesAndSheep.jar -r R -s S -t -e -p -c -q CLASS1 CLASS2 CLASS3 CLASS4 CLASS5 (...)
+       -r R      ==> play R repeats of each game.
+       -j N      ==> use N threads simultaneously
+       -s S      ==> set up scenario no. S (0 or default for random) -t        ==> play a tournament of all combinations of players (4 sheep, one wolf) -e        ==> catch player's exceptions and timeouts -p        ==> pause initially if using graphical UI -c        ==> do not show the graphical user interface -q        ==> do not print progress info
+Example: java -jar WolvesAndSheep.jar -r 10 basic.Wolf basic.Sheep basic.Sheep basic.Sheep basic.Sheep
+Example for NetBeans (Run Configuration, Program arguments): -r 10 basic.Wolf basic.Sheep basic.Sheep basic.Sheep basic.Sheep

 Performance Requirements
 ===